Generalizing while preserving monotonicity in comparison-based preference learning models: Monotonicity of Scoring Models

-\paragraph{Exchange.} For any $n \in \setN$, $\exchange_n(\bD)$ is the dataset that only changes the $n$-th entry of the dataset (if it exists), by replacing $(a_n, b_n, r_n)$ with $(a_n, b_n, - r_n)$.
-All other entries are left unchanged.
+\paragraph{Exchange.} For any $n \in \setN$, $\exchange_n(\bD)$ is the dataset obtained from $\bD$ by replacing, if it exists, the $n$-th entry $(a_n, b_n, r_n)$ with $(b_n, a_n, - r_n)$ All other entries are left unchanged.
 Assuming that preference learning algorithms should interpret these two comparison samples identically, this operation should not affect training.